jpforcioli/github_howto_jsonrpc_api/009_provisioning_template_management.rst

 CLI Template
 ------------

-How to add a Cli Template?
+How to add a CLI Template?
 ++++++++++++++++++++++++++

 The following example shows how to add the ``cli_t_001`` CLI Template in the